kiwi0fruit/ultimate-question/articles/metaphysics_is_dead.md

 * "They just are"
 * Abstracting into single equivalence class all differences that are left

 So what is left for metaphysics then?
-The good example of using metaphysical considerations in aide of creating of ToE is a [Temporal naturalism](http://arxiv.org/abs/1310.8539) article by Lee Smolin.
+The good example of using metaphysical considerations in aid of creating of ToE is a [Temporal naturalism](http://arxiv.org/abs/1310.8539) article by Lee Smolin.
 There metaphysics ideas are used for creating a scientific theory (applied!).

 Metaphysics is dead, long live the Applied Metaphysics!